HRM Task Force Recommendations

 "I spend countless hours clicking and scrolling through my EMR inbox, which is inundated with duplicate reports, long reports with repetitive information, and reports of tests I didn't order or know why a specialist ordered them.
 Late into the evening and on weekends, I click and scroll, anxious that I will miss an important abnormal lab or imaging test as these are unlabeled and unflagged – just buried in 100 to 200 messages.
 This uncontrollable, unlabeled and unflagged flow of patient data is a safety risk to patient care and a cause of burnout for our dwindling family physician workforce."

-Dr. Jocelyn Charles, Family Physician, Toronto
+- Dr. Jocelyn Charles, Family Physician, Toronto

 What we did

-OntarioMD established the HRM Experience Improvement Task Force ("HRM Task Force") to examine these issues and find solutions.
-The Task Force consulted a broad array of stakeholders in an effort to develop recommendations to reduce the administrative burden and get more time back for patient care.
+OntarioMD established the HRM Task Force to develop recommendations relating to HRM functionality and experience to reduce the administrative burden and get more time back for patient care.
+The HRM Task Force concluded in autumn 2023.

 Health Report Manager (HRM®) Task Force Reports